Takealot Group: Corporate social responsibility

 Since 2024, Takealot distribution centers have used a new storage system which reduces the number of boxes per order for around 70% of all orders the company processes.
 Packaging pallets are also restored and reused.
 Furthermore, the company has optimized its inbound courier network to reduce the number of deliveries to DCs.

 Takealot is a member of the South African Plastics Pact, a collaboration of industry members aimed at reducing plastic waste through lobbying local and national governments to enact regulations that improve waste management, such as via recycling.

 Takealot warehouses and distribution centers in Cape Town, Durban, and Johannesburg make use of solar power.
 As of 2024, combined solar capacity is around 1,800 kWp.

 The company operates an electric bike (e-bike) fleet of around 200 vehicles, as well as around 20 electric trucks.

 As of September 2025, Takealot has 232 e-bikes, 41 Mellowvan 3-wheeled EVs, and 16 electric commercial trucks (with another 14 trucks on order).
 E-bikes are used for Takealot's on-demand deliveries, Mr D, and TakealotNow services.
 Mellowvans (produced in South Africa), are used for last-mile Takealot deliveries.
 The company's fleet of JAC N75 trucks are used for middle-mile deliveries.

 Criticism

+Labor practices

 Takealot has garnered attention from South African labour unions following protests from Takealot workers in July 2022.

-Some workers have stated that they work more than 12-hour shifts, with only a one-hour lunch break.
+Cloned goods

+In March 2026, local online media outlet MyBroadband published that it had received numerous reports from local Takealot merchants alleging that their products had been cloned by foreign sellers, and then listed for a lower price.
+Furthermore, a local merchant alleged that numerous foreign sellers were using tactics such as using local intermediaries and rotating bank accounts in order to avoid taxes that local merchants had to pay, thereby undercutting their prices on Takealot.
+Local merchants also pointed out the irony of Takealot complaining about the influence of Chinese online retailers like Temu and Shein, while itself stocking items from Chinese suppliers.

+In response, Takealot said it had not noted an increase in counterfeit goods, and said employed robust anti-counterfeit measures.
+Takealot confirmed it has a zero-tolerance policy towards counterfeit goods, and immediately bans sellers found guilty of marketing such goods.
+The company also said that local merchants were themselves importing goods from China to resell.
+Furthermore, Takealot said that, "the expansion of international sourcing reflects the natural maturation of South Africa’s e-commerce landscape", and that combining local and international suppliers followed global best practice.
+The company stated that it treats all sellers equally, regardless of the origin of their products.